- December 20, 2020

 Job Opportunities in Medical Billing

-As India sees growth in its KPO/BPO services, job opportunities in medical billing are also increasing, the need for medical billers is growing by the minute.
-Flexible work timings, decent pay grades, and job security have made medical billing stand out as a respectable career in healthcare services.
+As India sees growth in its KPO/BPO services, job opportunities in medical billing are also increasing.
+Moreover, the need for medical billers is growing by the minute.
+Flexible work timings, decent pay grades, and job security have termed a respectable career in healthcare services.

 A medical biller with 1-4 years experience gets ₹20,000 to ₹30,000 per month.
-Experienced billers and senior managers get around ₹1 lakh to 4 lakhs.
+On the other hand, experienced billers and senior managers get around ₹1 lakh to 4 lakhs.
 To know more about medical billing training programs, click here.